datastax/spark-cassandra-connector/doc/0_quick_start.md

  - Apache Cassandra thrift and clientutil libraries matching the version of Cassandra
  - DataStax Cassandra driver for your Cassandra version

+For example, if you're using `sbt` and run Cassandra 2.2.5 and Spark 1.6.1, your build.sbt should include something like this:

+    libraryDependencies += "com.datastax.spark" %% "spark-cassandra-connector" % "1.6.0"
+    libraryDependencies += "org.apache.spark" %% "spark-core" % "1.6.1"
+    libraryDependencies += "com.datastax.cassandra" % "cassandra-driver-core" % "3.0.0"
+    libraryDependencies += "org.apache.cassandra" % "cassandra-thrift" % "2.2.5"
+    libraryDependencies += "org.apache.cassandra" % "cassandra-clientutil" % "3.0.2"

 This driver does not depend on the Cassandra server code.

  - For a detailed dependency list, see [project/CassandraSparkBuild.scala](../project/CassandraSparkBuild.scala)